skymethod/podcast-events/README.md

 ---

 There is one task you can run to test the _receiving_ side.
-After cloning the repo locally and changing to the local repo directory root:
+After [ensuring deno is installed](https://deno.land/#installation), cloning this GitHub repo locally and changing to the local repo directory root:

 ## Host a podcast-events validation endpoint on your local machine
 `deno task validator-server`: starts a local http server